UN Climate Agency Picks Argentinas Saulo As First Woman Leader - UrduPoint

 It relies on satellites and thousands of weather stations to measure key parameters of the atmosphere, land and ocean.

-The congress, which opened on May 22, voted to ensuring that everyone on the planet is covered by early warning systems for hazardous weather events by the end of 2027.
+The congress, which opened on May 22, voted to ensure that everyone on the planet is covered by early warning systems for hazardous weather events by the end of 2027.

 It put the cryosphere -- the frozen world -- high on the agenda, given the increasing impacts of melting sea ice, glaciers and permafrost on sea level rise.